alicenelson579/Network-Emulator/README.md

 The Topology File

-Each line of the topology file is a series of space-seperated tuples formatted as <IP address>,<port> which represent a node of the network.
+Each line of the topology file is a series of space-seperated tuples formatted as IP_ADDRESS,PORT which represent a node of the network.
 The first tuple of a line specifies the IP address and port of the represented node.
 Each following tuple is the IP and port of a node that the represented node has a connection to.

 Example:

 1.1.1.1,1 1.1.1.1,2

 1.1.1.1,2 1.1.1.1,1 1.1.1.1,3
 1.1.1.1,3 1.1.1.1,2